 Platform Orchestration and the Future of Cloud Abstractions

-Published on 2025-10-30 • 5 min read
+Published on 2025-10-30 • 4 min read

-Learnings from the Crossplane Prototype
+What we learned from the Crossplane prototype

 apiVersion: platform.example.org/v1alpha1